How have they gotten into my Facebook account?

 Passwords can be stolen by various methods such as viruses or by intercepting wifi traffic, whilst weak passwords can be guessed (see here how to create strong passwords).

-If you're interested, we've also compiled a fairly comprehensive list of methods by which passwords are stolen.
+If you're interested, we've also compiled a complete list of how hackers get passwords.

 How do I get the hackers out of my account?